 Armonía ✦ Historia ✦ Técnica

 Armonía Flamenca is a centre for the serious study of flamenco — its history, its forms, its guitar technique, and its place in the broader Western musical tradition.
-Flamenco is not folk music in any simple sense; it is a sophisticated art with deep roots in Andalusian culture, shaped by Romani, Moorish, Jewish, and Spanish influences over centuries.
+Flamenco is not folk music in any simple sense.
+It is a sophisticated art with deep roots in Andalusian culture, shaped by Romani, Moorish, Jewish, and Spanish influences over centuries.
 This site approaches it as theory: compás, harmony, modal identity, and the internal logic of each palo.
 The Phrygian mode, the cadencia andaluza, the distinction between jondo and festero forms — these are the building blocks.
+An encyclopedia of palos traces each form from its geographic origin through its rhythmic structure to the letras that define it.
 To understand flamenco is to understand an entire way of feeling time.

 La Guitarra Española